Have you ever thought about using Gamification for Human Resources procedures?

 Adding an innovative streak to the recruitment process is not the only way of using gamification in an HR context.

-Unhappy unproductive employees often complain of the lack of learning opportunities provided by the company they work for.
+Unhappy unproductive employees often complain about the lack of learning opportunities provided by the company they work for.

 In fact, it’s proven that staffers that are highly trained are not only more productive but also more willing to stay and work for the organization for a longer period of time.